 Weapons and the co-op functionality really turn this game into something original and unique.

-Unfortunately we didn’t get to test out co-op, however, we did try some of the best guns in the game.
+We managed to try out some of the best guns in the game.

 - Shotguns – ridiculously useful, however, can be a pain when reloading and lots of bad guys are around